joelouthan/Theologicus/src/genesis/genesis18-1-15.md

 When Joseph woke up, he did as the Lord’s angel had commanded him.
 He married her but did not have sexual relations with her until she gave birth to a son.
 And he named him Jesus.

-**John 3:16-17** (CSB) For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
+**John 3:16-17** For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.

 You want to enter into the kingdom of God?